 Bulbs and bulblike plants, Vegetables

-These onion relatives are not known in the wild.
-Seed stores and some mail-order seed houses sell disease-free mother bulbs (“sets“) for planting“and some gardeners have had good luck planting bulbs from grocery stores.
+These onion relatives, known botanically as Allium sativum, are not known in the wild.
+Seed stores and some mail-order seed houses sell disease-free mother bulbs (“sets”) for planting—and some gardeners have had good luck planting bulbs from grocery stores.

-Harvest when leafy tops fall over; lift out with garden fork rather than pulling.
-Air-dry bulbs, cut off most of tops and roots, and store in cool, well-ventilated place out of sunlight.
+Harvest when the leafy tops fall over; lift out with a garden fork rather than pulling.
+Air-dry the bulbs, cut off most of the tops and roots, and store in a cool, well-ventilated place out of the sunlight.
 Giant or elephant garlic has unusually large (fist-size) bulbs and mild garlic flavor.
-Grow as for regular garlic, but space 8“12 in. apart.
+Grow as for regular garlic, but space 8–12 in. apart.

 For ornamental relatives, see Allium.

 Cool-season cabbage relative.
 Leaves and leafstalks are edible, but the edible part most commonly asso...

 Wild species (for which seed is available) grows to 2–4 ft. tall (possibly to 6 ft. under ideal ...